sallan306/Brew-stash/README.md

 Welcome to Brew-Stache the database for inputting new drinks and bars for users to see

 Contributers
-Julian Montejano Scott Allen Anna Park Dagoberto Guerra Richard Clark
+Julian Montejano Scott Allan Anna Park Dagoberto Guerra Richard Clark

 Website
 The are two options for the end user to use when it comes to using Brew-Stache